-"Liquidated Mortgage Loan" means a Mortgage Loan that is liquidated as a result of a foreclosure sale, REO property sale, short sale, or otherwise, or a Mortgage Loan that is removed from the Trust by a governmental authority exercising the power of eminent domain, that is processed by the Servicer and is reflected in its system of record as a liquidation during the related Collection Period.
+"Liquidated Mortgage Loan" means a Mortgage Loan that is liquidated, in whole or in part, or charged off as a result of a third-party foreclosure sale, REO property sale, short sale, or otherwise, or a Mortgage Loan that is removed from the Trust by a governmental authority exercising the power of eminent domain or through a condemnation proceeding, or other means, that is processed by the Servicer and is reflected in its system of record as a liquidation during the related Collection Period.

-"Liquidation Proceeds" means with respect to any Liquidated Mortgage Loan, (i) all cash amounts (net of selling expenses), including Insurance Proceeds and any related Loss Indemnification Amount, received in connection with the liquidation of such Mortgage Loan, whether through a foreclosure sale, REO property sale, short sale or otherwise or amounts received in connection with any condemnation or partial release of a mortgaged property, (ii) any amounts received by the Trust from a governmental authority in connection with the acquisition of a Mortgage Loan by eminent domain (to the extent such amounts, with respect to a Mortgage Loan, are less than the outstanding principal balance of the related Mortgage Loan plus accrued interest), and (iii) any other proceeds (net of selling expenses) received in connection with the disposition of an REO property.
+"Liquidation Proceeds" means with respect to any Liquidated Mortgage Loan and for the Distribution Date related to the liquidation of such Mortgage Loan, (a) all cash amounts (net of selling expenses), including Other Insurance Proceeds and any related Loss Indemnification Amounts or Servicing Remedy Amounts, received in connection with the liquidation of such defaulted Mortgage Loan, whether through a foreclosure sale, REO Property sale, short sale or otherwise or amounts received in connection with any condemnation or partial release of a mortgaged property, (b) any amounts received by the Trust from a governmental authority in connection with the acquisition of a Mortgage Loan by eminent domain (to the extent such amounts, with respect to a Mortgage Loan, are less than the outstanding principal balance of the related Mortgage Loan), and (c) any other proceeds (net of selling expenses) received in connection with the disposition of an REO property.

-"Loss Indemnification Amount" means an amount equal to: (i) for any Liquidated Mortgage Loan, the lesser of (x) the Final Loss Estimate and (y) the aggregate amount of any Realized Losses, net of any Subsequent Recoveries, attributed to such Liquidated Mortgage Loan on any Distribution Date; or (ii) for any Mortgage Loan that is not a Liquidated Mortgage Loan, the Final Loss Estimate as determined by the Independent Reviewer in its sole discretion.
+"Loss Indemnification Amount" means an amount equal to: (i) for any Liquidated Mortgage Loan, the lesser of (x) the Final Loss Estimate Amount and (y) the aggregate amount of any Realized Losses, net of any Subsequent Recoveries, attributed to such Liquidated Mortgage Loan for such Distribution Date; or (ii) for any Mortgage Loan that is not a Liquidated Mortgage Loan, the Final Loss Estimate Amount as determined by the Independent Reviewer in its sole discretion.